 The DASH diet was made to reduce hypertension.
-While abundant in fruits, vegetables, and lean proteins, it restricts red meat, salt, added sugars as well as fat.
+While abundant in fruits, vegetables, and lean proteins, it restricts red meat, salt, added sugars, and fat.

 Beyond reducing high blood pressure, the DASH diet provides many potential advantages, such as fat burning and reduced cancer threat.

-The diet influences your body in a number of means.
+The diet influences your body in several means.

 Reduces High Blood Pressure